BDelic11/Codeasy-application/README.md

 ---

-# How to use
+### How to use

--Clone the repository
+- Clone the repository
--npm install inside "Codeasy"
+- npm install inside "Codeasy"
--npm run dev
+- npm run dev

 # Turborepo starter